fuktommy/todo-rss/README.md

 Install
 -------

-1. Install PHP5.3+, Smarty and KLogger
+1. Install PHP5.3+, Smarty and Monolog
 2. Copy conf/siteconfig.php.template to conf/siteconfig.php and modify it
 3. Copy setup.sh.template to setup.sh and modify it
 4. Setup directories in setup.sh and run it